ELydiaT19/library/README.md

+# 📚 Library

 ## About the project
-Simple library app, where user can add and remove books, specify book pages, update read status.
+Simple browser library app, where user can add and remove books, specify book pages, update read status.
 <br>Created as part of The odin Project full stack Javascript <a href="https://www.theodinproject.com/lessons/javascript-library">curriculum</a>.
 - Built using: **HTML**, **CSS**, **Javascript**
 - Data stored in **localStorage**